Nicolas-Vana/Personal-Portifolio/Research/Ephaptic Coupling/README.md

-This is an ongoing research on the topic of Ephaptic Coupling, because of this, most of the code provided is still very rough and will be improved for publication.
+This is an ongoing research on the topic of Ephaptic Coupling.
+Because of this, most of the code provided is not the final work because of privacy reasons.
 Expected to be finished by July 2022.

 Here you will find mostly HOC (High Order Calculator) language code for the biophysical model in NEURON and python code for the analysis of results, plotting, statistics and other supplimentary code.